boredazfcuk/docker-icloudpd/README.md

 **convert_heic_to_jpeg**: Set this to True to convert downloaded HEIC files to JPEG, while also retaining the original.

+**jpeg_path**: Set this variable to specify a different location for the converted JPEGs.
+This variable will default to "/home/${user}/iCloud", or **download_path** if not set, thereby placing the JPEG files alongside the HEIC files.

 **jpeg_quality**: If HEIC to JPEG conversion is enabled, this variable will let you set the quality of the converted file by specifying a number from 0 (lowest quality) to 100 (highest quality) If convert_heic_to_jpeg is set, and this variable isn't, it will default to 90.

 **icloud_china**: Set this to True to use icloud.com.cm instead of icloud.com as the download source.